 Must Support (MS) Constraint Approach

-While this specification is intended to align to the International Patient Summary specification in a way that allows instances to be conformant to PS-CA, IPS-UV, and the CA-Baseline, a decision has been made to delay formally deriving from the IPS-UV until issues regarding Must Support (MS) flag inheritance have been resolved and a roadmap exists regarding system conformance expectations.
+While this specification is intended to align with the International Patient Summary specification in a way that allows instances to be conformant to PS-CA, IPS-UV, and the CA Baseline, a decision has been made to delay formally deriving from the IPS-UV until issues regarding Must Support (MS) flag inheritance have been resolved and a roadmap exists regarding system conformance expectations.

 IPS-UV intends its must support definition to enforce the expectation that conformant vendors be able to show that their systems support those values regardless of the cardinality expectations.
-Some elements marked as MS in the IPS-UV are elements that some/all of our jurisdictional systems do not have discrete fields for today (based on analysis data dictionaries provided).
+Some elements marked as Must Support in the IPS-UV are elements that some (or all) of our jurisdictional systems do not have discrete fields for today (based on analysis data dictionaries provided).

-- IPS-UV employs must support expectations on patient summary creators that challenges their approach towards open slicing to allow use of alternative code systems.
-This is an issue that IPS-UV is resolving in the Connectathon and CI Branches
+- IPS-UV employs Must Support expectations on patient summary creators that challenges their approach towards open slicing to allow use of alternative code systems.
+This is an issue that IPS-UV is resolving in their (Connectathon and CI) development builds.

-- PS-CA will follow the same approach in removing MS flags from optional open slices that force support of certain terminologies.
+- PS-CA will follow the same approach in removing Must Support flags from optional open slices that force support of certain terminologies.
 This allows jurisdictional implementations to participate without having to modify their systems to be able to produce SNOMED CT Global terminology simply to show conformance to the specification.

 - Any elements that participating jurisdictions don’t support will be noted and validated through stakeholder review.